developer-starters/graphql-rust-starter/docs/README.md

 ## Next Steps

 - Download [Rover] and start it using the command printed out from `cargo run` to start a local version of Apollo Explorer.
-- Replace "my-subgraph" in `Cargo.toml` with the name of your subgraph.
+- Replace "graphql-rust-starter" in `Cargo.toml` with the name of your subgraph.
 - Start filling in your own types and resolvers in `src/lib.rs`.
 - Set these secrets in GitHub Actions:
   - `APOLLO_KEY`: An Apollo Studio API key for the supergraph to enable schema checks and publishing of the subgraph.